Index to this page

-The Durmstrang Intitute also has a castle, but it is not as big as Hogwarts, having only four floors.
-Its fires are only lit for magical purposes.
+The Durmstrang Intitute also has a castle, not as tall as Hogwarts, having only four floors, but having a larger student population (Pm).
+Its fires are only lit for magical purposes, or so Viktor Krum claimed.
 The grounds are quite extensive and include lakes and mountains (GF23).

-Durmstrang has the reputation of teaching Dark Arts, and it does not admit Muggle-born students (GF11).
+Durmstrang has the reputation of teaching duelling and other martial magic.
+During some periods of its history, it has also gained the reputation for teaching the Dark Arts, and during the Headmastership of Igor Karkaroff (c. early 1990s) did not admit Muggle-born students (GF11).
 Gellert Grindelwald was a student here once, and he carved "his" symbol - actually the symbol representing the Deathly Hallows - into one of the walls, where it remains today (DH8).

 For more information see the essay, Languages at Durmstrang.

 The name Durmstrang comes from the German phrase "Sturm und Drang" which translates to "Storm and Stress."
 The phrase refers to a movement in German literature in the late 1700s which emphasized "subjectivity and the unease of man in contemporary society" ( The Columbia Encyclopedia).
 In the film, it is implied that Durmstrang is an all-boys school, but this is not canon.